Feted in Gaza, Hamas leader hits out at Israel

 Once treated as a pariah organisation by its neighbours, Hamas has seen its standing in the region rise on the back of Arab Spring uprisings that have ushered in several sympathetic Islamist governments sharing much of its own ideology.

-Underlining its improved status, delegations from Qatar, Malaysia, Turkey, Egypt and Bahrain all attended the rally.
+Underlining its improved status, delegations from a host of friendly states, including Qatar, Turkey, Egypt and Bahrain, all attended the rally.
+By contrast, Israel, the United States and most Western governments view Hamas as a terrorist group.

 Meshaal picked out neighbouring Egypt for particular praise, calling it "our backer".
-By contrast, he appeared to take a swipe at Syrian President Bashar al-Assad, who has led a deadly crackdown against a nationwide rebellion in his country.
+He then took a swipe at Syrian President Bashar al-Assad, who has led a deadly crackdown against a nationwide rebellion in his country.

 "Hamas does not support any regime or state that launches a bloody battle against its people," said Meshaal, who quit his home in Syria earlier this year after falling out with Assad.